 You should end up with about 1/2 cup of almond butter (if you don’t sneak too many spoonfuls along the way!).
 Transfer your almond butter to a medium-sized bowl.

 Add your other ingredients: oats, coconut, chopped dates, pineapple, honey, chia, almond extract, and salt.
 (Hint: if you’re having trouble finding chia seeds – although they’re pretty common at most stores these days – you can grab some HERE.)
 Oh!
 And remember to omit the salt from your mixture at this stage, if you purchased salted almond butter.

 Just mix it all together and shape it into little one-inch balls.
 If you’re really in a time crunch, you can even toss the bowl in the fridge at this point and finishing shaping all the little date balls later when you have more time.

-Now, grab those kids and a handful of Snack Bites, and set off on your adventure with confidence!
+Now, grab those kids and a handful of these date energy balls with chia seeds, and set off on your adventure with confidence!
 No energy crashes for you!

 Update: Hey There, Energy Ball Lovers!
 We’ve Got More Recipes You’ve Gotta Try …